 I1 Argumentation

-Subclass of: E13 Attribute Assignment
+Subclass of:

 Superclass of: S4 Observation

 I5 Inference Making/S5 Inference Making

 I7 Belief Adoption

 Scope note: This class comprises the activity of making honest inferences or observations.
 An honest inference or observation is one in which the E39 Actor carrying out the I1 Argumentation justifies and believes that the I6 Belief Value associated with resulting I2 Belief about the I4 Proposition Set is the correct value at the time that the activity was undertaken and that any I3 Inference Logic or methodology was correctly applied.